dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 ### How it works?

-GPT is short for Generative Pretraining Transformers.
-GPT uses a combination of unsupervised pretraining and supervised fine-tuning.
+<span class='blue'>GPT is short for Generative Pretraining Transformers.</span> GPT uses a combination of unsupervised pretraining and supervised fine-tuning.
 Unlike ULMFit, the authors thought lets turn to Transformer architectures instead of Recurrent architectures for creating language models.

 GPT training procedure consists of two steps: